Scott Walker (singer): 1967–1974: Solo work

 For his solo career, Walker shed the Walker Brothers' mantle and worked in a style clearly glimpsed on Images.
 Initially, this led to a continuation of his previous band's success.
-Walker's first four albums, titled Scott (1967), Scott 2 (1968), Scott 3 (1969), and Scott: Scott Walker Sings Songs from his TV Series (1969), all sold in large numbers, with Scott 2 topping the British charts.
+Walker's first four solo albums — Scott (1967), Scott 2 (1968), Scott 3, and Scott Walker Sings Songs from his TV Series (both 1969) — all sold in large numbers, with Scott 2 topping the British charts.
 Walker also achieved two UK Top 20 singles during this period with "Joanna" (1968) and "Lights of Cincinnati" (1969).

 During this period, Walker combined his earlier teen appeal with a darker, more idiosyncratic approach (which had been hinted at in songs like "Orpheus" on the Images album).
-While his vocal style remained consistent with the Walker Brothers, he now drove a fine line between classic ballads, Broadway hits and his own compositions, and also included risqué recordings of Jacques Brel songs (translated by Mort Shuman, who was also responsible for the hit musical Jacques Brel is Alive and Well and Living in Paris).
+While his vocal style remained consistent with the Walker Brothers, he now drove a fine line between classic ballads, Broadway hits and his own compositions, and also included risqué recordings of Jacques Brel songs (as translated by Mort Shuman, who was also responsible for the hit musical Jacques Brel is Alive and Well and Living in Paris).
 Walker's own original songs of this period were influenced by Brel and Léo Ferré as he explored European musical roots while expressing his own American experience and reaching a new maturity as a recording artist.

 Walker continued to grow as a producer.
 In 1968 (during the brief Walker Brothers reunion and tour of Japan), he produced a single with the Japanese rock group the Carnabeats, featuring Gary Walker on vocals.
 Upon his return to the UK, he produced a solo album for the Walker Brothers' musical director and guitarist Terry Smith.
 In 1968, Walker also produced Ray Warleigh's First Album.
 According to Anthony Reynolds, "[Warleigh's] album, recorded on December 13 and released in the following year, had little in common with the more esoteric progressive jazz that Scott was digging at the time, and the result veered more toward pleasantly middle-of-the-road muzak than the jazz fusion just around the corner."
 In 1968, Scott Walker also produced John Walker's solo single "Woman".